Blue Gum Swamp: Natural history

 In the ancient past, the valley floor was blocked.
 This caused a residual alluvial deposit, which resulted in relatively deep and fertile soils.
 The tall mountain blue gum (Eucalyptus deanei) trees in the gully may reach 50 m in height.
 On the ridges the dry stunted vegetation is typical of much of the sandstone based areas near Sydney.

 The area is well regarded by bird watchers.
 Noteworthy species here include the powerful owl, lyrebird, sooty owl, and the tiny Weebill.

 Mammal species are mostly nocturnal and not often seen.
-However, they include the yellow-bellied glider, sugar glider, greater glider, swamp wallaby, common ringtail possum, common brush tail possum, grey-headed flying fox, bandicoots and microbats.
+However, they include the yellow-bellied glider, sugar glider, greater glider, swamp wallaby, common ringtail possum, common brushtail possum, grey-headed flying fox, bandicoots and microbats.